 The civil Bureaucracy is a colonial legacy in this part of the world.
 The British used to rule the native population through Indian Civil Service (ICS) and most of the officers in ICS were British themselves.
 It was in the early 20th Century that the Indians also started competing against the British and many Indians eventually made it to the ICS.
 With the partition of India in 1947, the term 'Central Superior Services' was used in Pakistan and the concept of All-Pakistan Services continued.
 The latter consisted of the Civil Service of Pakistan and the Police Service of Pakistan, whereas the Central Services included the Pakistan Foreign Service and a broad category of Finance and other services.
 The Finance category included the Pakistan Audit and Accounts Service, Pakistan Railway Accounts Service, Pakistan Military Accounts Service, Pakistan Taxation Service, and the Pakistan Customs and Excise Service.
-The Central Service, Central Secretariat Service, and Central Information Service.
+The Central Services other than these included the Pakistan Postal Service, Pakistan Military Land and Cantonment Service, Central Secretariat Service, and Central Information Service.
 Each of these services had its own cadre and composition rules, specifying the total cadre strength in terms of its number of positions.